-Adult Education requires a minimum amount of hours students are expected to complete assignments while in class and at home.
-Please see class syllabus for specific pacing requirement.
+Adult Education requires a minimum of 15-20 hours of homework to be completed and turned-in each week.
+Please see the class syllabus for specific pacing requirements.

 Course Credits Required English 40 credits U.S. History 10 credits World History/Cultures 10 credits Government 5 credits Economics 5 credits Health 5 credits

 Fine Arts OR Foreign Language OR

 10 credits Algebra 10 credits Advanced Mathematics 10 credits Life Science 10 credits Physical Science 10 credits Electives 75 credits Total 200 credits

 Credits towards meeting the graduation requirements may be awarded for the following:

 2. Credits transferred from public or private secondary schools.

 4. Credits earned through dual enrollment in college classes (please see school counselor for more information).